Hiraman/E+ via Getty Images

 Training for a marathon is a big time commitment, limiting your ability to do other activities for weeks and months on end.
 Think of the end of your training cycle as an opportunity for new adventures.
 “Use your recovery time to explore something new,” Susie says.
 “Or revisit your favorite cross-training activities that you didn’t have as much time for while marathon training.”

-Even though you’re taking some (much deserved) time off, don’t become a couch potato.
-“While it’s true we need to let our bodies physically recover, that doesn’t mean just lounging on the couch,” Singer says.
-“In fact, studies show the importance of continuing to move our bodies after a grueling physical event.”
-Use this time for gentle cross-training activities: Go for short walks, get some sun, take easy bike rides, or get in the pool for a swim.
-“The important thing is to keep moving,” she says.
-“It will help you recover physically, and definitely fuel your emotional well-being.”
+Keep it moving: Even though you’re taking some (much deserved) time off, that doesn’t mean you have to stay totally sedentary.
+Use this time for gentle cross-training activities: Go for short walks, get some sun, take easy cycling rides, or get in the pool.
+Continuing to move “will help you recover physically, and definitely fuel your emotional wellbeing,” Singer says.

-As a marathoner, you learn how to pay attention to your body’s cues, and this is the time to lean on that knowledge.
-“Remember that you can expect to wake up and not only feel sore or stiff, but also may feel emotions like sadness or emptiness,” Singer says.
-Pay attention to what your body is telling you, and use the tools that helped you train for the race—fueling with nutritious food, making time for mobility work, drinking plenty of water throughout the day—to work through those feelings in the days and weeks following the race.
+Listen to your body: Pay attention to what your body is telling you, and use the tools that helped you train for the race—fueling with nutritious food, making time for mobility work, drinking plenty of water throughout the day—to work through those feelings in the days and weeks following the race.

-And remember: If you’re not seeing an improvement in your symptoms in a short period of time, make sure to reach out to a healthcare professional for guidance.
-Post-marathon syndrome should only be a temporary condition—not a permanent state.
+And remember: If you’re not seeing an improvement in your symptoms in a short period of time, reach out to a healthcare professional for help.
+The post-marathon blues should only be a temporary condition—not a permanent state.

 This content is for informational and educational purposes only and does not constitute individualized advice.
 It is not intended to replace professional medical evaluation, diagnosis, or treatment.
 Seek the advice of your physician for questions you may have regarding your health or a medical condition.
 If you are having a medical emergency, call your physician or 911 immediately.